auth0/auth0-deploy-cli/README.md

 You should have a branch for each tenant/account.
 This allows you to make changes to dev, but not deploy them until you merge.
 With this setup, you can have each environment have a CI task that automatically deploys the changes to its target environment when the branch is updated with the latest.

-So your flow would be as follows: dev changes are tested, then merged to uat, once tested they are merged to staging, once staging is tested they are merged to prod.
+So your flow would be as follows: dev changes are tested, then merged to UAT, once tested they are merged to staging, once staging is tested they are merged to prod.

 You may want to set your prod to only deploy when triggered manually.